 All of the songs illustrate various themes of financial independence, although these are not always obvious at first glance.
 Keep an open mind and let the subliminal messages absorb themselves into your subconscious.

-Since I quit work I’ve offered my writing services to the NME but they must have a problem with their phones because they haven’t returned any of my calls.
-So let’s cut out the gatekeepers and take the message direct to the People.
+So let’s cut out the gatekeepers and take the message direct to The People.
 Without further ado, here are The Escape Artist’s Top 10 Anthems of Financial Independence…

 10. Working 9 to 5 (Dolly Parton)